bpg1968/gravitrips/README.md

 5. Java requirement: JDK 21 on your PATH.
 If Gradle cannot find Java, set `JAVA_HOME` to your JDK 21 path.

 ## About
-Connect Four (aka Gravitrips in some regions) is a two-player connection game where players drop colored discs into a vertical grid, aiming to align four in a row horizontally, vertically, or diagonally.
+Gravitrips is a two-player connection game where players drop colored discs into a vertical grid, aiming to align four in a row horizontally, vertically, or diagonally.
 Commercial versions include Hasbro’s classic Connect Four; variants span different board sizes, pop-out mechanics, and digital adaptations with AI opponents.

 ## Creating Your Own AI Player
 1. Implement `ca.bgiroux.gravitrips.model.MoveStrategy` with a public no-arg constructor and a unique `getName()`: